1. Focus on what you can control

 Try this mindful practise next time you’re taking a walk somewhere:

 Notice the way your body moves, the feel of the fabric of your clothes against your skin.
 Can you feel a breeze?
 How does it feel to make contact with the floor with each step?
 What can you see and hear around you?
 What can you smell?

-Whether the change that’s happening is your choice or not, now can be a good time to think about what really matters to you and to get your priorities lined up.
-Then you can focus on putting your energy into those things that really count, and work towards the life you want to create.
+Whether the change that’s happening is your choice or not, now can be a good time to think about what really matters to you.
+This will help you focus your energy on those things that really count, and work towards the life you want to create.

 Finding meaning and a purpose in life is strongly linked to being able to manage the bumps in the road well.

 Make yourself a cup of tea or coffee and put pen to paper, writing down the areas of your life you want to focus on.
-You could break it down into segments such as people and relationships, your health, career, money, your environment, fun and leisure time, and personal growth.
+You could break it down into segments such as:

-Remember everyone goes through change and life throws us all manner of situations to deal with – you’re not alone and you don’t have to deal with it on your own either.
+Remember everyone goes through change – you’re not alone and you don’t have to deal with it on your own either.
 Reach out to those closest to you for help and support, tell them how you’re feeling.
-Talking things through can help you feel better and also give you a fresh perspective.
+Talking things through can help you feel better and might give you a fresh perspective.

 Life changes and events can affect people in different ways and some changes have a bigger impact than others.
-It’s ok to ask for help and if you’re feeling like you’re struggling to cope, get professional help and speak to your GP or another health professional, such as a counsellor.
+It’s OK to ask for support and if you’re struggling to cope, speak to your GP or another health professional, such as a counsellor.

-This is called ‘active coping’ and is all about using the resources you have to manage or solve a problem and can be useful when you’re going through a life change.
-This might take the shape of finding out information, getting support, planning ahead and reframing situations, which can all help to reduce the feelings of flux that change can bring.
+This is called ‘active coping’ and is all about using the resources you have to manage or solve a problem or life change.
+This might take the shape of finding out information, getting support or planning ahead.
+All these things help to reduce the feelings of flux that change can bring.